Beef Wellington with Sumptuous Wines

 Assembling the Components

-With the beef and duxelles ready, it’s time to assemble the Wellington.
-Lay out slices of prosciutto on a sheet of plastic wrap, overlapping them slightly.
-Spread the duxelles evenly over the prosciutto.
-Place the seared fillet on top and use the plastic wrap to tightly roll the prosciutto around the beef.
-This wrap should be refrigerated for at least 15 minutes to firm up the shape.
+With the beef and duxelles ready, lay out slices of prosciutto on a sheet of plastic wrap, overlapping them slightly.
+Spread the duxelles evenly over the prosciutto – not too thick, not too thin.
+Place your seared fillet on top and use the plastic wrap to tightly roll the prosciutto around the beef.
+Pop this into the fridge for at least 15 minutes.
+This step firms everything up and makes the next part way easier.

 Wrapping in Puff Pastry